Salpingopharyngeus muscle: Variation

 The salpingopharyngeus muscle is absent in about 40% of individuals.
 It is more common in thin individuals.

 Function

 The salpingopharyngeus muscle raises the pharynx and larynx during deglutition (swallowing) and laterally draws the pharyngeal walls up.
 Unusually, it is relaxed during deglutition, but contracts at all other times.
-It opens the pharyngeal orifice of the Eustachian tube during swallowing allowing for the equalization of pressure between the it and the pharynx.
+It opens the pharyngeal orifice of the Eustachian tube during swallowing allowing for the equalization of pressure between it and the pharynx.